Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models: Introduction

 Typically, the simulation time per unknown increases substantially with the problem size for both, available explicit and implicit solvers.
 For explicit solvers, this is due to the fact that resolving the VP rheology requires an increasing number of small time steps, and solver stabilization depends on the spatial discretization and hence results in a slower convergence \cite{Kimmritz2015, Danilov2021}.
-For implicit solvers, typically the number of Newton or Picard iterations increases upon mesh refinement, and the linearized systems become more ill-conditioned and thus iterative solvers converge more slowly.
+For implicit solvers, typically the number of Newton or Picard iterations increases upon mesh refinement, and the linearized systems become more ill-conditioned and thus iterative linear solvers converge more slowly.
 Direct linear solvers do not suffer from this limitation, but they cannot be used for large systems due to memory limitations.
 Even when memory is not a limiting factor, the solve time of direct linear solvers grows substantially faster-than-linear with the number of unknowns.
+Currently used solvers for the linearized system include relaxation methods such as the line successive over-relaxation \cite{ZhangHibler1997, Lemieux2009, Losch2014} and geometric multigrid \cite{MehlmannRichter2016mg}.